Eastern Theater Command: Area of responsibility

 Eastern Theater Command's area of responsibility (AOR) includes East China, the East China Sea, and the Taiwan Strait.
 The command's primary missions are maintaining security in the East China Sea and the conduct of major operations against Taiwan, including the Penghu, Kinmen and Matsu Islands.
 It is also likely responsible for matters relating to Japan, including the Ryukyu Archipelago, the Tsushima Strait and the disputed Senkaku Islands.

 History

 On 1 February 2016, the Eastern Theater Command held its inaugural meeting in the Bayi Building in Beijing.
 The meeting was held concurrently with all of the other newly created theater commands.
 General Secretary of the CCP and Chairman of the CMC Xi Jinping was in attendance, awarding military flags and issuing the official instructions.
 CMC Vice Chairman and CCP Politburo Member Fan Changlong read out the orders while CMC Vice Chairman Xu Qiliang presided.

 In response to the 2022 visit by United States Speaker of the House Nancy Pelosi to Taiwan, the Eastern Theater Command conducted joint ground, air, and naval military exercises including live-fire drills, missile launches over Taipei, and Taiwanese Air Defense Identification Zone (ADIZ) incursions.
+Another set of Chinese military exercises around Taiwan by the command began on 8 April 2023, after president Tsai visited U.S. Speaker Kevin McCarthy in California.
+Upon taking office, Taiwanese President Lai Ching-te stated that Taiwan and China are not subordinate to each other, prompting China to conduct military exercises codenamed Joint Sword-2024A.
+In October 2024, China conducted further military exercises named Joint Sword-2024B.
+In April 2025, China launched the Strait Thunder–2025A exercises.
+On 29 December, the Eastern Theater Command announced a major military exercise around Taiwan codenamed Justice Mission 2025, involving the command's land, sea, air, and rocket forces.